aurelia/aurelia.github.io-old/_harp/docs.md

 >**Note:** A reccommended practice for your own apps is to place all your app-specific behaviors, value converters, etc. into a _resources_ folder.
 Then create an _index.js_ file that turns them all into an internal plugin.
 Finally, install that plugin during your app's bootstrapping phase.
 This will keep your resources located in a known location, along with their registration code.
 It will also keep your _main.js_ file clean and simple.

+All behaviors can opt into the view lifecycle by implementing any of the followinging hooks:

+* `bind(bindingContext)` - Invoked when he databinding engine binds the view.
+The binding context is the instance that the view is databound to.
+* `unbind()` - Invoked when the databinding engine unbinds the view.
+* `attached()` - Invoked when the view that contains the behavior is attached to the DOM.
+* `detached()` - Invoked whtn the view that contains the behavior is detached from the DOM.

 ### Attached Behaviors

 Attached behaviors "attach" new behavior or functionality to existing HTML elements by adding a custom attribute to your markup.
 Common uses for attached behaviors include: